sbc64/intro-python-bio/README.md

 ## Why python?

 Why python and not R?
 I think they are both great!
 They have incredibly strong support in bioinformatics.
 The only advantage I see with python is that you can use it for other programming areas that R might not be as good at such as machine learning.
+Learning either R or Python is not mutually exclusive.
+They are both similar in how to program.
+From my limited brief exposure to R, the main differences is that R has built in dataframes while with python you need to install the Pandas library to handle data frame.

+Also, from my view point you can learn either Python or R and be a proficient developer but Python will give better understanding in the long run about what is programming.
+This make spicking up R easier in the future.

 ## Github